lake-wg/authz/draft-selander-ace-ake-authz.md

 ## Device (U)

-U takes the role as EDHOC Initiator with authentication credential CRED_I, identified in EDHOC message_3 by ID_CRED_I.
+U takes the role as EDHOC Initiator with authentication credential CRED_I.
 CRED_I may for example be an X.509 certificate or a CBOR Web Token (CWT, {{RFC8392}}).
 For identification to W, U is provisioned with an identifier ID_U, from which W shall be able to retrieve CRED_I.
-ID_U may or may not coincide with ID_CRED_I, it may for example be a reference to a certificate, or an identifier from a separate name space.
+ID_U may for example be a reference to a certificate, or an identifier from a separate name space.

 U is also provisioned with information about W:

 * A static public DH key of W (G_W) used to protect communication  between device and authorization server (see {{U-W}}).
 * Location information about the authorization server (LOC_W) that can be used by V. This is typically a URI but may be optimized, e.g. only the domain name.

-## Domain Authenticator {#domain-auth}
+## Domain Authenticator (V) {#domain-auth}

-The domain authenticator has a private key and a corresponding public key PK_V used to authenticate to the device.

-The domain authenticator needs to be able to locate the authorization server of the device for which LOC_W is expected to be sufficient.
+V takes the role as EDHOC Responder with authentication credential CRED_R.
+CRED_R is a CWT Claims Set (CCS, {{RFC8392}}) containing the public authentication key of V, PK_V, see {{V_2}}

+V needs to establish secure communication with W based on information in LOC_W.
-The communication between domain authenticator and authorization server is assumed to be mutually authenticated and protected; authentication credentials and communication security is out of scope, except for as specified below in this section.
+The communication between V and W is assumed to be mutually authenticated and protected; authentication credentials and communication security is out of scope, except for as specified below in this section.

-The domain authenticator may in principle use different credentials for authenticating to the authorization server and to the device, for which PK_V is used.
+V may in principle use different credentials for authenticating to U and to W (CRED_R is used for the former).
-However, the domain authenticator MUST prove possession of private key of PK_V to the authorization server since the authorization server is asserting (by means of the voucher to the device) that this credential belongs to the domain authenticator.
+However, V MUST prove possession of private key of PK_V to W, since W is asserting (by means of the voucher sent to U in EDHOC message_2) that this credential belongs to V.

-In this version of the draft it is assumed that the domain authenticator authenticates to the authorization server with PK_V using some authentication protocol providing proof of possession of the private key, for example TLS 1.3 {{RFC8446}}.
+In this version of the draft is assumed that V authenticates to W with PK_V using some authentication protocol providing proof of possession of the private key, for example TLS 1.3 {{RFC8446}}.
-A future version of this draft may specify explicit proof of possession of the private key of PK_V in the voucher request, e.g., by including a signature of the voucher request with the private key corresponding to PK_V.
+A future version of this draft may specify explicit proof of possession of the private key of PK_V in VREQ, e.g., by including a signature of the contents of the voucher request made with the private key corresponding to PK_V.

-## Authorization Server
+## Authorization Server (W)

 The authorization server has the private DH key corresponding to G_W, which is used to secure the communication with the device (see {{U-W}}).